 - are not eligible for enrollment if they have previously graduated from high school or an equivalent, or whose class has graduated.

-- are not eligible to participate in ESL.
-It is not the intent nor is it financially possible to extend ESL services to foreign exchange students.
+- are not eligible to participate in EL services.
+It is not the intent nor is it financially possible to extend EL services to foreign exchange students.
 If foreign exchange students are having difficulty speaking or understanding the English language, they may be placed in courses that do not require as much language proficiency.